Language selection

 The Canada Electricity Advisory Council

-The Government of Canada is committed to moving away from unabated fossil fuels and achieving net-zero emissions in the electricity sector by 2035.
+The Government of Canada is committed to moving away from unabated fossil fuels and moving towards a net-zero emissions in the electricity sector by 2035.
 The Government of Canada is also committed to rapidly expanding the clean electricity grid to meet the increasing demand for electricity in order to support a net-zero emissions economy by 2050.
 This vision is articulated in Powering Canada Forward: Building a Clean, Affordable, and Reliable Electricity System for Every Region of Canada, released on August 8, 2023.

 The Electricity Council’s mission and core mandate